Greg Schickedanz, Broker/Owner, Encompass Realty your all Encompassing real estate team!

-Greg Schickedanz
+Greg Schickedanz - Encompass Realty

 Effects of mortgage rate changes on buying power!

 Mortgage interest rates are primarily tied to the activity in the stock and bond markets, which are directly affected by the change in the Federal Reserve Boards interest rates.
-The Fed ususally raises rates due to the improvement of the national ecomomy to ward of inflation.
+The Fed ususally raises rates due to the improvement of the national ecomomy to ward off inflation.
 When the Fed raises rates more money flows out of stocks and into bonds as the return rate becomes better.
 Conversely, when rates drop, more money typically flows back into stocks.

 The point here is twofold: